ssltta/ssltta.github.io/test/content/posts/breaking-fortigate/breaking_fortigate_part1.md

-it doesn't look like anything, this must mean that rootfs.gz is an encrypted file, flatkc must have some encryption functions that grab this rootfs.gz file and then decrypts it, we just need to slap flatkc in ghidra and look for it, right?
-Is this even possible for someone who hasn't touched a line of assembly since high school?
+it doesn't look like anything, this must mean that rootfs.gz is an encrypted file, flatkc must have some encryption functions that grab this rootfs.gz file and then decrypts it, we just need to slap flatkc in ghidra and look for it.

 <a id="orgfb16ce4"></a>